mitotic/graphterm/README.rst

 containing graphterm-aware commands, to browse for other commands, which include:

-   ``gimages [-f] [filenames]``     To view images inline, or as a fullpage slideshow (with ``-f`` option)
+   ``gimage [-f] [filenames]``     To view images inline, or as a fullpage slideshow (with ``-f`` option)

    ``gweather [location]`` To view weather forecasts

-   ``gtweet [-s] keywords/tweet``  To send or receive tweets
+   ``gtweet [-s] keywords/tweet``  To send, search, or receive tweets

 Visual cues
 -----------------------------------------------------------

 In the default theme, *blue* color denotes text that can be *clicked* or *tapped*.
-The action triggered by clicking depends on multiple factors, such as whether there is text in the current command line, and whether the Control modifier in the *Bottom menu* is active.
+The action triggered by clicking depends upon two factors, whether there is text in the current command line, and whether the Control modifier in the *Bottom menu* is active.
 Click on the last displayed prompt to toggle display of the *Bottom menu*.
-Clicking on other prompts toggles display of the command output (unless the Control modifier is used, in which case the command line is copied and pasted.)
+Clicking on other prompts toggles display of the command output (unless the Control modifier is used, in which case the entire command line is copied and pasted.)

 Navigating folders/opening files